 “In the land of the future monastery live millions and millions of animals and other beings that we can not see.
-All of these will be benefited from the construction of a monastery, helping to create a monastery, and give monks and nuns the chance to study and practice Dharma, thus promoting the continuity of the Dharma teachings and the inner path, and the ability to free other sentient beings.
-Building a monastery is much more important than building the world’s largest company that will benefit only one life but with a monastery the benefits will be infinite for all future lives.”
+All of these will be benefited from the construction of the monastery; helping to create the monastery, and give monks and nuns the chance to study and practice Dharma, promoting the continuity of the Dharma teachings and the inner path, and the ability to free other sentient beings.
+Building a monastery is much more important than building the world’s largest company because that will benefit only one life but with a monastery the benefits will be infinite for all future lives.”

 Lama Zopa Rinpoche, October 2017

 The meaning of the Monastery’s name

 chos ‘khor (pronounced choekhor) the Buddha’s speech teaching the cause, fruition and essence of Nirvana manifested in the 4 Noble Truths and 8-fold path

 gling (pronounced ling) island, isolated place, sanctuary, monastery

 Hence the meaning of our monastery’s name is “the place where the Dharma is transmitted and realised”